 (i) Depletion mode Mosfet:

 Being a depletion mode device, normally on Mosfet type acts as normally closed switch and requires no gate current to function.
 In depletion mode MOSFET, we apply more negative voltage than the threshold voltage which depletes or shutting off the majority current carriers in the preformed channel beneath the gate.
-As a result, the size of depletion region got changed which further increase the channel resistance and reduce the current flow.
+As a result, the size of the depletion region got changed which further increase the channel resistance and reduce the current flow.

 In p-channel depletion MOS transistor a positive gate-source voltage +Vgs will turn off the transistor by depleting the channel of its free holes while in n-channel depletion MOS transistor a negative gate-source voltage -Vgs will turn off the transistor by depleting the channel of its free electrons.